 As my next feature for Dog Days of Summer, I picked to review my fave hapa truck, Kogi.
 Okay, I may be using the term "hapa" loosely here, but I think Kogi is pretty hapa.
 It takes something Asian and mixes it with a different culture, in Kogi's case, Mexi-American Southern Californian food.

 Kogi started around Thanksgiving in 2008, and basically became one of the ambassadors of the new food truck craze, where "roach coaches" have been elevated into a culinary art form, and chefs can create delicious meals on wheels.
-In fact, Kogi received a Bon Appétit Award in 2009 and "Best New Chef" for chief chef Roy Choi by Food & Wine in 2010, proving that just because you chug around Southern California in a truck doesn't mean your food isn't going unnoticed.
+In fact, Kogi received a Bon Appétit Award in 2009 and "Best New Chef" for chief chef Roy Choi by Food & Wine in 2010, proving that just because you chug around Southern California in a truck doesn't mean your food is going unnoticed.

 |This lady brought her cute husky puppy!|

 |Sweet Chili Chicken Quesadilla|

 Moving on to the Sweet Chili Chicken Quesadilla ($8), which might be my favorite thing on the menu.
 It has caramelized onions, chicken, jack and cheddar cheese between flour tortillas.
 But what puts it into drool territory is their salsa naranja, which is both sweet and spicy, tangy and bold.
 To top it all off, crushed sesame seeds add the perfect touch.
 The Black Jack Quesadilla ($8) is similar, except it uses the spicy pork and a spicier citrus-jalapeno salsa verde.
 All of these salsas and sesame seeds worked so well together it makes me want to put sesame seeds on all my Mexican dishes.